-OverviewLocated less than 15 minutes from downtown Reno, Nevada, the Granite Hills are a series of rocky hills crossed by numerous dirt roads and full of brush and windswept plateaus.
+OverviewLocated about 15 minutes from downtown Reno, Nevada, the Granite Hills are a series of rocky hills crossed by numerous dirt roads and full of brush and windswept plateaus.
 The Granite Hills aren’t too much different from other hills in the area.
 They are similar to the nearby summits in the Northern Lemmon Valley, including Peak 6021, Peak 6041, and Hungry Mountain.
 The Granite Hills are west of the Lemmon Valley, rising just west of Silver Lake, which rarely has much water in it to even call it a lake.
 On the west side is the White Lake Playa.
 The Granite Hills run about 5 1/2 miles north-south with a prominence of nearly 670' at the highest point.

 The accessibility of the Granite Hills cannot be overstated.
 With two primary trailheads within about half a mile off a major highway (US 395) just minutes from downtown Reno, these hills are practically in the backyard of tens of thousand of nearby residents.
 Another primary route from the northwest isn't much further off the highway.